QuEnTiNtA/Project2/static_augmentation/README.md

 ## Data augmentation
 For the data augmentation, we implemented a transformer for the data with a combination of the following transformations :
-- Resize image : resize the image to dimension of newHight X newWidth
+- Resize image : resize the image to dimension of 600 X 600
-- Flip : Flip the image horizontally and vertically with a probability p (for each axe)
+- Flip : Flip the image horizontally (p = 0.5) and vertically (p = 0.1)
-- Rotation : Apply a rotation to the image from [-angle;+angle]
+- Rotation : Apply a rotation to the image from [-35;+35]
-- Normalization : normalization to mean = 0, std = 1 and with max pixel value of 237 (maximum value of a pixel in the dataset)
+- Normalization : normalization to mean = 0, std = 1 and with max pixel value of 255

 ## Testing different configurations
 The experimented neural network was a UNet.
 Different tests were made to determine the hyper parameters of the UNet such as the activation function, the use of bias, skipping some connections, or the activation function (not exhaustive).